bshepeliuk/marketplace-client/README.md

 # Users for testing.

+_NOTE: Kindly use accounts with different roles for checking all functionality._

 | EMAIL             | PASSWORD | ROLE   |
 | ----------------- | -------- | ------ |
 | john@wick.io      | 1234     | SELLER |